 Widgets have become an integral part of daily web life.
-From Facebook’s iLike to a local website poll or video gallery, widgets provide an effective means of engaging, understanding, and Widgetservicing your customers and prospects.
+From Facebook’s iLike to a local website poll or video gallery, widgets provide an effective means of engaging, understanding, and servicing your customers and prospects.

 A web widget is best explained as a mini-application that runs on a web page.
 Bloggers use widgets to update their content, such as a twitter feed.
 Financial institutions use widgets to add value to a users’ experience such as providing a currency converter.
 Other businesses use widgets to push time-sensitive promotions or extend their services on other sites, such as Google maps.